 3rd in a 4-part series about global medical education

-In the past few years, countries such as Singapore, Australia and China have become popular study abroad destinations for international students.
+In the past few years, countries such as Singapore, Australia and China have become a popular study abroad destinations for international students.
 Besides business and engineering, students are now looking at these countries for medicine as well.

-1) Medical Education in Singapore:
+1) Medicine in Singapore:

 While several colleges in Singapore offer medical education at both the undergraduate and postgraduate levels, only three colleges are part of the World Directory of Medical Schools and are globally accepted.
 Keep in mind that these colleges are extremely competitive, as they give priority admission to Singaporean nationals.

 Each college has its own application form and process.
 In general, at both the undergraduate and postgraduate levels, you will need to have strong academics, relevant extracurricular activities, demonstrated volunteer work and internship reports, a portfolio, personal statements and recommendation letters.
 Apart from this, you will be expected to complete an essay examination and pass an interview before clearing a medical examination.
 Additionally, you have to submit your TOEFL or IELTS scores.
-Keep in mind that medical school applications require final grade 12 results, not predicted.
+Keep in mind that medical school applications require final grade 12 results, not predicted ones.
 If your results are available after the application deadline, you will need to take a gap year and apply the following year.

-Both the Yong Loo Lin School of Medicine and National University Singapore offer a six-year MBBS programme for international students, while the Lee Kong Chian School of Medicine and Nanyang Technological University offer a five-year MBBS programme.
+Both the Yong Loo Lin School of Medicine and National University of Singapore offer a six-year MBBS programme for international students, while the Lee Kong Chian School of Medicine and Nanyang Technological University offer a five-year MBBS programme.
 Each has its own requirements.
 For example, at Lee Kong Chian School of Medicine, you require very high scores in the IBDP.
 You will also need good grades in Higher Level (HL) chemistry and either HL biology or physics.
-If you are studying the Indian board, you will need at least a 90 percent in your grade 12 exams with the same subject prerequisites.
-You are also required to submit BioMedical Admissions Test (BMAT) scores and attend a multiple mini interview (MMI).
+If you are studying the Indian board, you will need at least 90 percent in your grade 12 exams with the same subject prerequisites.
+You are also required to submit BioMedical Admissions Test (BMAT) scores and attend a multiple mini-interview (MMI).
 Yong Loo Lin School of Medicine, on the other hand, requires high grades for both IBDP and Indian boards, with similar requirements.
-In addition, it requires the Focused Skills Assessment (FSA) test, which is structured as a multiple mini interview (MMI) or a focused task.
+In addition, it requires the Focused Skills Assessment (FSA) test, which is structured as a multiple mini-interview (MMI) or a focused task.
 In addition, you will have to take the Situational Judgement Aptitude Test (SJT), a 60-minute multiple-choice test designed to assess judgement in medicine-relevant situations.

 Duke-NUS follows similar requirements and systems as medical schools in the US, where medicine is entirely a four-year graduate MD degree.
 You will need to have completed or be in the final year of your bachelor’s degree for admission here.
 You will also have to take either the Graduate Medical School Admissions Test (GAMSAT) or Medical College Admissions Test (MCAT).
 If shortlisted, you will be required to give an interview and a written exercise.